russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 "It is important that we consider our mealtimes, exercise, and light exposure when it comes to trying to establish a healthy circadian rhythm." – W. Chris Winter, 'The Sleep Solution'

-According to the National Institute of Health (NIH), bright light in the morning can help you fall asleep earlier.
-Aim for 45-60 minutes of bright light each morning.
+The National Institute of Health (NIH) says that getting bright light in the morning can help you fall asleep earlier at night.
+Try to spend 45–60 minutes in bright light each morning.

 2. Establish your sleep routine